Hyperbaric Oxygen Therapy FAQs

 Is It Easy to Assemble Your Chambers?

 Our chambers are incredibly easy to assemble.
 Even if you are not mechanically inclined, you can assemble your chamber in approximately 15 minutes.
-The chamber comes with detailed set-up and training instructions on a flash drive, and we provide unlimited tech support by phone and email during the set-up process and throughout your ownership of the chamber.
+The chamber comes with detailed set-up and training instructions, and we provide unlimited tech support by phone and email during the set-up process and throughout your ownership of the chamber.
 If you prefer, you can hire our technician to fly to your home or clinic anywhere in the world and set up your chamber, as well as instruct you in its operation.
 However, people rarely require this level of service.

 Where Are Your Chambers Manufactured?